RRFayad/mastering-code-interview/Notes.md

 - Algorithms are the processes we put into place to maniputale data

 - Libraries and technologies change, these are atemporal fundamentals

+#### 63. What Is A Data Structure?

+- Data Struture are data collections

+- Each data structure has its own finality

+  - Considering the trade off in time complexity and space complexity

+- **How to Build** and **How to Use** data structures are the main aspect of learning it